ColleagueRiley/Cocoa-in-Pure-C/README.md

 ```

 ## Defining Cocoa Types
-Those were the basics of using Objective-C functions in Pure C, but that's still not enough to use the Cocoa API because the Cocoa header files are written in Objective-C. This means we'll have to define the types and enums ourselves.
+The Cocoa header files are written in Objective-C. This means we'll have to define the types and enums ourselves.

-The shape types can be defined like this
+The shape types can be defined as the CG Shapes like this:

 ```c
 typedef CGRect NSRect;